Today we’ve got the first post in what we hope will be a new series of Style Success Stories.

 I looked at every clothing box subscription and it was all the same story – nothing would fit me.

 So I started researching everything I could find about clothes.
 I looked up clothes for tall guys, clothes that match, clothes that are business casual.
 I started to learn about how to pair shirts with ties.
-I started to learn how to pair shirt with pants and socks.
+I started to learn how to pair

 That’s when I came across EG and read about the Lean Wardrobe.
 And for the first time I felt like I had some hope for finding clothes that I could feel good in.